 The battery is not an off-the-shelf product, but an integral part of the vehicle architecture.
 The intelligence of the battery lies in a highly complex overall system, which defines the characteristics of the vehicle with respect to performance, range and charging times.
 As part of its research and development activities, Mercedes-Benz AG is currently going into a development partnership with Canadian battery material specialist Hydro-Québec on future technological leaps of electric vehicles.
 The focus: Solid state batteries.

-Karim, what is your vision on future battery technologies?
+What is your vision on future battery technologies?

 Karim Zaghib: Our vision is very clear: We want to reinvent energy for a sustainable future.
 Our aim is to develop ultra-high-performance battery technologies and storage systems that will accelerate transportation electrification and make it possible to bring more renewables onto power grids, on a global scale.
 If we want to leave a viable planet to future generations, the time to act is now.